Abdisamad001/mlflowexperments/README.md

 # 🔬 MLFlow Experiments
-This project demonstrates MLflow experiment tracking integration with DagsHub.
+This project is an experiment of MLflow tracking integration with DagsHub

 ## ⚒️ Tech Stack
 ![Python](https://img.shields.io/badge/python-3.9.0-blue)